sablier-labs/docs/docs/concepts/lockup/07-hooks.md

 immutability and decentralization guarantees.
 Once a recipient contract is allowlisted, integrators do NOT have to trust us to keep their contract on the allowlist.

+## Checklist

+The requirements a hook contract must meet:

+1. The contract is not upgradeable.
+2. The contract implements `supportsInterface` and returns `true` for `0xf8ee98d3`, i.e., `type(ISablierLockupRecipient).interfaceId`.
+3. If it implements `onSablierLockupCancel`:
+   1. It returns `ISablierLockupRecipient.onSablierLockupCancel.selector`.
+   1. It reverts if `msg.sender` is not the Lockup contract.
+   1. It uses input parameters correctly: `streamId`, `sender`, `senderAmount`, `recipientAmount`.
+   1. Be aware that if the call reverts, the entire `cancel` execution would revert too.
+4. If it implements `onSablierLockupWithdraw`:
+   1. It returns `ISablierLockupRecipient.onSablierLockupWithdraw.selector`.
+   1. It reverts if `msg.sender` is not Lockup contract.
+   1. It uses input parameters correctly: `streamId`, `caller`, `to`, `amount`.
+   1. Be aware that if the call reverts, the entire `withdraw` execution would revert too.

 ## Visual representation

 :::note

-If the recipient contract is not on the allowlist, the hooks will not be executed.
+If the recipient contract is not on the Sablier allowlist, the hooks will not be executed.

 :::